cpjobling/eglm03-textbook/_build/handouts/csd/appendix.md

   title: 'Guide'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
-## Appendix – Transfer Function Plots for Typical Transfer Functions</div>
+## Appendix – Transfer Function Plots for Typical Transfer Functions

 Note error in Nyquist diagrams for terms with denominator factor $s(s\tau_1 +1)$.
 The real part of $G(j\omega)$ does not (necessarily) tend to zero as $\omega \to \infty$.